 This notification must be followed within three working days by submission of a written description of the violation including the cause; the location shown on a map; and the period of the noncompliance including exact dates and times.
 If the noncompliance has not been corrected, include: the anticipated time it is expected to continue; the steps taken or planned to reduce, eliminate, and prevent reoccurrence of the noncompliance; and any monitoring results if required by Central Coast Water Board staff.

-Work Window Extension Request: A work window extension request is required for any work proposed to occur outside of permitted work windows identified in Order section V.D.2 and must include the following information:
+Work Window Extension Request (Category B): A work window extension request is required for any work proposed to occur outside of permitted work windows identified in Order sections V.D.1. and V.D.2 and must include the following information:

-Schedule and description for all work that will occur in waters of the state and riparian areas outside permitted work windows.
+Schedule and description for all work that will occur in surface waters of the state and riparian areas outside permitted work windows.

-Description of steps taken to minimize work in waters of the state and riparian areas outside of the permitted work windows, such as extended workdays or weekend work.
+Description of steps taken to minimize work in surface waters of the state and riparian areas outside of the permitted work windows, such as extended workdays or weekend work.

-Explanation why the proposed work in waters of the state and riparian areas must occur outside permitted work windows.
+Explanation why the proposed work in surface waters of the state and riparian areas must occur outside permitted work windows.

 Preparedness Plan for Rain and Water Body Flows that describes the steps the Discharger will take to stabilize the site and prevent the discharge of sediment and other wastes prior to the start of a rain event.
 The Preparedness Plan for Rain and Water Body Flows shall include the following (Note: Rain Event Action Plans addressed in Storm Water Pollution Prevention Plans typically do not include sufficient information):